Classes

 SCD is proud to offer classes for all starting at 18 months of age.
+Our programs provide a positive outlet to have fun, express emotion, and foster confidence.
 No previous dance experience necessary to start.
-Imagination is key in dance, and our programs provide a positive outlet to have fun, express emotion, and foster confidence.
-Beginning with Graceful Swans, our highest level of our Come Soar Program, we use a curriculum based on the Royal Academy of Dance (RAD) syllabus.
+Our curriculum is based on the Royal Academy of Dance syllabus, which we begin to introduce to our students at the Beautiful Bluebird level.

 Come Soar